 - suppliers to sub-sub-subcontractors

-Florida does not allow lien claimants to include amounts within the mechanics lien for unapproved change orders, claims and lost profits on unperformed work, and other similar legally theoretical claims for damage payments.
-Similarly, lien claimants should not add costs or lien fees, interest or attorney fees to their Florida mechanics lien.
+While this seems easy enough to avoid, it can sometimes be tough to distinguish between a “mistake” subject to a “good faith argument”, and a willful or negligent exaggeration.
+Florida does not allow lien claimants to include amounts for unapproved change orders, unperformed work, or similar claims for damage payments within the mechanics lien.
+Thus, doing so can lead to a fraudulently exaggerated lien.
+Similarly, lien claimants should not add costs, lien fees, interest, or attorneys fees to their Florida mechanics lien.

-5) Know The Foreclosure Deadline…And All Exceptions
+5) Know The Deadline to Enforce (Foreclose) Your Lien… and All Exceptions